-The RCPCH are commissioned to deliver round 4 of Epilepsy12, the UK collaborative clinical audit of health care for children and young people with suspected epileptic seizures.
+The RCPCH are commissioned to deliver Round 4 of Epilepsy12 (National clinical audit of seizures and epilepsies for children and young people), the UK collaborative clinical audit of health care for children and young people with suspected epileptic seizures.
 Epilepsy12 is commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP) and the current Round 4 contract is being delivered by the Royal College of Paediatrics and Child Health (RCPCH) from 1 April 2022 to 31 March 2025.

 NCAPOP is funded by NHS England, the Welsh Government and, with some individual audits, also funded by the Health Department of the Scottish Government, DHSSPS Northern Ireland and the Channel Islands.

 Epilepsy12 currently covers paediatric services within Health Boards and Trusts in England and Wales and it is hoped that paediatric services within Northern Ireland and Scotland will also join, subject to contractual and governance arrangements being put in place.

-As per rounds 1 to 3, the audit is overseen by a project board and a dedicated project team within the RCPCH.
-Dr Colin Dunkley, Consultant Paediatrician, is the current clinical lead for Epilepsy12, and in this video he briefly introduces the aims.
+The audit is overseen by a project board and a dedicated project team within the RCPCH.
+This video briefly introduces the aims of the audit.

 In 2018, Epilepsy12 was awarded first place in the inaugural Richard Driscoll Memorial Award for 'outstanding patient involvement in clinical audit'.